Wonsan-Sunchon UFO incident: Incident

-On the night of January 29, 1952, around midnight, a B-29 Superfortress was travelling at 20,000 feet over Wonsan when the rear gunner and fire control man in the waist of the plane both spotted an unusual orange light.
+Around midnight on 29 January 1952, a B-29 Superfortress was travelling at 20000 ft over Wonsan when the rear gunner and central fire control gunner both spotted an unusual orange light.
 They described the light as globe- or disc-shaped, which occasionally emitted blue flames like those of a cooking stove.
-They estimated the light was about three feet in diameter, though they could not be sure of its distance and thus, its size.
-The object reportedly remained near the bomber for at least five minutes, during which the bomber was travelling as 200 mile-per-hour.
+They estimated the light was about 3 ft in diameter, though they could not be sure of its distance and, thus, its size.
+The object reportedly remained near the bomber for at least five minutes, during which the bomber was travelling at 200 mph.

 The sighting was apparently corroborated by the crew of a second B-29 bomber from a different squadron based hundreds of miles away in Sunchon.
-They reported a lighted orange sphere follow them for a full minute as they flew back to base.
+They reported that a lighted orange sphere followed them for a full minute as they flew back to base.